 609. American Urban History to 1914 (5).
-Pr., Junior standing or permission of instructor.

 A study of the political, social and demographic development of American cities from colonial times to the First World War with emphasis on ecological change, immigrant settlement, political bosses and reformers and cities of the South.
 This course may be offered concurrently with HY 409.